JHU-PL-Lab/www-fpse/style-guide.md

 In this case, a pipeline with `|>`, an intermediate name, or a combination of `@@` and parentheses is often much clearer; do not get carried away with just `@@`.

-**Do not overparenthesize.** Use only as many parentheses as necessary for function calls or when operator precedence is unclear.
-When in doubt about precedence, use parentheses for clarity.
+**Do not overparenthesize.** Use only as many parentheses as necessary for function calls or when operator precedence is unclear; prefer `@@` over parentheses if it simplifies.